renakdup/simple-dic/README.md

 ## Roadmap
 - Add auto-wiring
 - Add supporting defaults primitives for autofilling
+- Add PSR7 interfaces in the same class.
 - Add bind with configuration?
 - Add singleton setter and getter
 - Add singleton getting for ServiceContainer